ProfessorNavigator/mylibrary/README.md

 ### Windows usage
 1. Executable file and libraries from the installer are built without OpenMP support.
-2. Documentation for MLBookProc and for plugins development is not included into the installer.
-Header files for MLBookProc and plugins development are also not included into the installer.
+2. Documentation for MLBookProc, XMLParserCPP and for plugins development is not included into the installer.
+Header files for MLBookProc, XMLParserCPP and plugins development are also not included into the installer.
 If you need them, use MSYS2 project and/or build MyLibary from sources.

 ## Officially supported plugins
 ### MLInpxPlugin